rng-guy/NFSMWBartender/README.md

 * Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
 * Heat levels > 5 are now shown correctly in menus (requires [Binary](https://github.com/SpeedReflect/Binary/releases) for missing textures), and
 * you can no longer get busted due to line-of-sight issues while the green "EVADE" bar fills.

 &nbsp;

+The "Basic" feature set **can fix two bugs / issues**, depending on its configuration:
+* non-Strategy roadblock requests can no longer be stalled by HeavyStrategy 3 requests, and
+* HeavyStrategy 3 requests no longer become very rare at Heat levels with frequent roadblocks.

+&nbsp;